ItzBulkDev/iRaw/README.md

 # Warning:
- This plugin is not finished and I am currently trying to find a way to fix the Main.php If you know how you to fix this, please create a pull request
+ This plugin is not finished and I am currently trying to find a way to fix the Main.php

+ If you know how to fix this, please create a pull request